meshcloud/meshcloud-docs/docs/meshcloud.project.md

 ## Create a new meshProject

 Log on to the Meshpanel with your account credentials and press `Create`.
 Type in a name for your new project and press `Next`.
-Choose a payment method as well as your billing address and press `Next` again.
+Choose a payment method and press `Next` again.
 In the last step, you can choose the locations from which you can obtain the cloud computing resources for your project.
 Press `Create Project` and you will see your new project listed in the Projects List.

 ## Manage meshProjects